Recipes Worth Repeating

 Step 1

-We start by buttering six ramekins.
-This keeps our eggs from sticking to the surface.
+Preheat your oven to 350 degrees.
+Then, we'll start by buttering six oven-safe ramekins.
+This keeps the eggs from sticking to the surface.

 Buttering a ramekin to keep the eggs en cocotte from sticking.